DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 ## Hologic
 ### Hologic: Single Type
 #### Hologic: Demographic
-The “Demographic.csv” file is a default file which is automatically generated when using the DDXA Data Xtraction Assistant.
+The “Demographic.csv” file is a default file which is automatically generated when using the DXA Data Xtraction Assistant.
 This file contains each patients’ demographic information, collected from each DXA output.
 This file includes 8 columns (Table 2).

 *Table 2: Demographic output*